 Sizing– The sizing varies quite a bit between different brands, so you may have to try out a few different sizes to get the right fit.
-When trying on different styles you should also think about whether you will be wearing them with or without socks, since that may make a difference with finding the best size.
+When trying on different styles, you should also think about whether you will be wearing them with or without socks, since that may make a difference with finding the best size.
 If you intend to wear thick socks with them, sizing up may be the best option.
-Many slippers don’t come in half sizes so you may need to go up or down a size.
+Many designs don’t come in half sizes so you may need to go up or down a size.
 Make sure you refer to the manufacturer’s website for recommendations

-Footbed – There are a variety of different types of footbeds that you will find in the different styles, the most popular being a memory foam or high density foam.
+Footbed – There are a variety of different types of footbeds that you will find in the different styles, the most popular being a memory foam or high-density foam.
 Some footbeds are removable and may contain an anti-bacterial treatment.

 Arch support– Most slippers are meant for relaxing around the house, but if you have issues with your feet, you will want something with some support.
 If you want a relaxing yet comfortable fit with a bit of arch support you can try the Acorn styles that have extra arch support.
 Haflinger and Vionic are also great brands to look for if you want an option with more of an orthopedic type feel to them.